mrescobar02/BATTLESHIP-5.1/README.md

 ## Project Status

-This project is a part of our semester coursework and is currently in development.
+This project, which was part of our semester coursework, has been completed, and though finalized, there are plans for future optimization.

 ## Requirements